 The History of 12-Step Therapy

-Alcoholics Anonymous origin can be traced back to a religious group renowned as the “Oxford Group.”
-They were a religious movement that was popular in the United States and Europe in the early 20th century.
+Alcoholics Anonymous (AA) can be traced back to a religious group previously known as the “Oxford Group.”
+They were a movement that was popular in the United States and Europe in the early 20th century.
 Members of this group would practice a formula of self-improvement.
 They did this by performing self-inventory, admitting wrongs, making amends, prayer, and meditation.
 It was achieved by carrying this message to others and has continued until today.
 The message was simple, but it was letting go and accepting that could prove to be more difficult.